some0necoding/pwman/README.md

 ## Basic Overview

-Passman is a security-focused password manager written in C I made to get in touch with  a bit of software security and learn more about this topic.
+Pwman is a security-focused password manager written in C I made to get in touch with  a bit of software security and learn more about this topic.
 Its simpler purpose is to store user's accounts along with passwords in encrypted format, in order to improve user's security in the web.
 The use of a password manager makes it possible for the user